Portland vice scandal: Beginnings of the scandal

-Following the arrest and interrogation of a teenager for shoplifting, he told his interrogators that "he had been 'corrupted' by a number of men in town."
+On November 8, 1912, following the arrest and interrogation of a teenager for shoplifting, he told his interrogators that "he had been 'corrupted' by a number of men in town."

 The teenager was identified variously as fourteen-year-old Hazen Wright or nineteen-year-old Benjamin Trout.
-The person identified as the perpetrator was Harry Rowe, 39, who lived at the local YMCA, which had the ninth largest membership of all YMCAs in North America.
+The person identified as the perpetrator was 39-year-old Harry Rowe, who lived at the local YMCA, which had the ninth largest membership of all YMCAs in North America.

-This revelation prompted police investigations and led to the arrest of 69 men "for crimes ranging from so-called indecent acts to sodomy."
+This revelation prompted police investigations and led to the arrest of around 69 men "for crimes ranging from so-called indecent acts to sodomy."
 The press used the term "vice clique" to refer to these men collectively.
-Since a crime against nature such as this could not be consensual, the parties are described as predators and victims or "boy victim", though only categorized by which participant was older.
+Since a crime against nature such as this was not considered to be consensual, the parties were described as predators and victims or "boy victim", though only categorized by which participant was older.

-Some members of the vice clique were prominent public figures including Edward McAllister, as well as lawyers and physicians.
-Some of the accused lived at the local YMCA and which was supported by members of Portland's upper class.
+Some who were reported to be members of the vice clique were prominent public figures including Edward McAllister, as well as lawyers and physicians.
+Some of the accused lived at the local YMCA, which was supported by members of Portland's upper class.
 Considered "unprintable" content, it still prompted attacks against the YMCA, its sponsors, and the city's upper class, especially by the working-class newspaper The Portland News and its editor Dana Sleeth.

-Members of the vice clique
+Investigation

+The investigations took several months, starting in late 1912 and continuing into 1913.

+People implicated

+Most of the people involved in the scandal were unmarried middle-class white-collar workers, such as bookkeepers and clerks.
+Six of those implicated lived at the YMCA "or had lived there within the previous year."

+Three individuals were convicted of sodomy: Edward McAllister, physician Harry Start, and clerk and bookkeeper Edward E. Wedemeyer.